ORDER A FREE STI SELF-SWAB KIT

 - Create a log-in at www.iwantthekit.org.

-- Order either a vaginal, penile and/or rectal test kit.
+- Order either a vaginal, penile and/or rectal test kit and receive it in the mail.

 - Collect a sample(s) using the provided instructions and materials for self-collection.